adslabcuhk/edrstore/README.md

-# EDRStore
+# Encrypted Data Reduction: Removing Redundancy from Encrypted Data in Outsourced Storage (EDRStore)

 ## Introduction

 EDRStore is an outsourced storage system that supports deduplication, delta compression, and local compression for storage savings, and further combines them with encryption for data confidentiality.
-This repo contains the implementation of EDRStore prototype, baseline approaches, and scripts for traces collecting.
+This repo contains the implementation of EDRStore prototype, baseline approaches, and scripts for trace collecting.

 - `./EDRStore`: includes the implementation of EDRStore prototype.
 - `./Baseline`: includes the implementation of all baseline approaches (e.g., MLE, ELC, and Plain).